 For the most part, recipes here can be made with very few tools.
 The more you cook, the more comfortable and intuitive it becomes, and you can make almost anything without fancy machines or strict measurements.
 I don't own a stand mixer or food processor, and only recently upgraded to a fancy blender and bought a microplane.
 In short, while tools and gadgets are nice, it's definitely possible to cook a lot without them.

-All ingredients strive to be easily accessible and economical, but admittedly that is not always the case.
-The techniques and knowledge needed to complete these recipes range from basic to intermediate.
-If there is a term I use that you’re not familiar with and you want a lengthier explanation or a visual example that I didn’t provide, well, you’re already online…open a new page and Google it.
-Evvvverything is on Google, that’s why we love it.
-Or leave a comment or email and I’ll get back to you.
+All ingredients here strive to be easily accessible and economical.
+If there is an unfamiliar term and you want a lengthier explanation or a visual example, well, you’re already online…open a new page and Google it.
+This is why we love Google.
+You can also contact me and I’ll get back to you.